kartikthakur7107/kartikthakur7107/README.md

 ### Hi there 👋, **Kartik Thakur**
 #### I am pursuing B.Tech [CSE]

 Hey👋, I am soon to be a Programmer and Developer.
 Currently, I am pursuing Computer Science Engineering from Guru Nanak Dev University.
 I love to learn new technologies and implement them in Day to Day life as, Programmer and Developer.
-Currently, I am pursuing Computer Science Engineering from Guru Nanak Dev University.
-I love to learn new technologies and implement them in Day to Day life,
+Currently,

 Skills: HTML / C++